 It is estimated that nearly 1 out of every 15 homes in the United States, and 1 of every 3 homes in the Portland Metro area have elevated levels of radon (>4.0 pCi/L).
 Click the image below for an interactive map of radon levels in your area.

 Tabor Northwest charges $150 for a 48 hour Radon Test when it is booked with a full home inspection.
-The results are emailed shortly after the equipment has been retrieved from the testing location, by the end of the day.
+The results are emailed after the equipment has been retrieved from the testing location, by the end of the day.